xionghonglin/Affine_for_BCP/README.md

 # Affine_for_BCP
-Affine transformation network for infant brain development prediction
+Network for structural change prediction in infant brain development.